What is a Healthcare Virtual Assistant?

 - Physical Therapy and other Rehabilitation Centers

-Practically any type of healthcare practice has something to gain hiring a virtual assistant because healthcare VAs can provide such a wide range of services.
+Practically any type of healthcare practice has something to gain by hiring a virtual assistant because healthcare VAs can provide such a wide range of services.
 In many cases, healthcare VAs can also be easily trained to handle tasks that are specific to a certain type of practice.

 Telehealth, COVID-19, and healthcare VAs